Isaac9804/FYP-Drone/README.md

 # Rangefinder LIDAR

 ## Connection of Rangefinder to USB
-You can download the [tfmini_ros package here](https://github.com/TFmini/TFmini-ROS)
+You can download the [tfmini_ros package here](https://github.com/TFmini/TFmini-ROS) and if you downloaded from this repository just follow the setups below.

 1.Preview of the rangefinder detection to TTL USB:
 <img src="Images/RangefinderUSB.jpg">